Running GreenLight

 • The top row of the GreenLight Report table shows a total count of the issues found.
 The results are listed in the rows beneath.

-• Results for each check are either true [yes] or false [no].
-A true result means the document has been set up as expected whereas a false result indicates a problem.
+• Results for each check are either YES or NO. A YES result means the document has been set up as expected whereas a NO result indicates a problem.

-• Rows for checks with true results are coloured in green, rows for checks with false results are coloured in red.
+• Rows for checks with YES results are left in grey colour, and checks with NO results are highlighted in red.

-The last row shows the name of the checklist and the date and time that GreenLight was run:
+The last row of the GreenLight Report panel shows the name of the checklist and the date and time that GreenLight was run along with word count, overall image file sizes and confirming the paper type applied and any exceptions made.

 A sample GreenLight Report showing two issues found